 MAX CEKOT KITCHEN Address & Contact Information Jelgavas iela 42, Zemgales priekšpilsēta, Rīga, Latvia Website Instagram Facebook

 On the ground floor, you’re welcomed by hundred year-old spiral staircases from the old factory.
 Climbing the stairs is like Alice in Wonderland entering the looking glass – you go step by step, higher and higher, round and round, until you poke your head above the floor and surface inside the second floor dining room.
 This entrance really sets the mood for the experience.
 The interior design is quite Nordic in style, with high ceilings and cathedral-like windows that flood the room with natural light.
 The dining tables are made with leftover wood from the old factory, and the lights are made from recycled metal also from the factory.
 The room has a wonderfully spacious feel, and the open kitchen is the center of the action.
+They also have a chef’s counter, where diners can sit facing the kitchen and interact more with the chefs.
 Another striking feature is the indoor greenhouse, where they grow herbs and edible flowers during the winter.

 To our knowledge, Max Cekot Kitchen is the only high-level restaurant in Latvia with a mission to use primarily local produce.
 They call their concept “garden-to-table,” as 80% of their ingredients are grown themselves in the garden right outside the restaurant.
 Max takes the use of edible flowers to the next level, not just using them as decoration or flavor enhancers, but often even as replacements of other ingredients like salt, pepper, sugar, or lemon.
 He doesn’t use any citrus in the restaurant (since it doesn’t grow in Latvia), and instead uses citrusy herbs or flowers to add acidity to the food and drinks.
 He took us on a garden tour, and we couldn’t believe the explosion of flavors in some of the plants he uses.
 He also grows other ingredients for the menu such as berries, currants, tomatoes, rhubarb, beets, courgettes, cucumbers, and kale.